-In 2015-16, The Charity for Civil Servants held face-to-face consultations with carers across the UK to establish the difficulties they faced in their caring role and envisioned a new support service that could address their needs.
-The main issues that emerged included a lack of information (or awareness) on what was available; not knowing how to access specialist support and no time to research the available help.
+In 2015-16, The Charity for Civil Servants held a number of face-to-face consultation sessions with carers across the UK to establish the difficulties they may face in their caring role, and envisaged a new service delivery that could address these needs.
+Some of the main problems carers identified were lack of information (or a lack of awareness) of what was available, how to access support, and not having time to research what was available.

-In partnership with Dementia UK, The Charity for Civil Servants has launched a new service that will provide specialist advice, information and support for people with dementia and their carers.
-We’ve put together a microsite that brings all our resources together in one place – from respite, legal and financial support, and dementia symptoms; to support going into hospital and end of life care.
+In partnership with Dementia UK, The Charity for Civil Servants has launched a new support service that will meet the identified need for specialist advice, information and support for people with specific conditions, and their carers.

-The service is available for a limited time only, and appointments for sessions are subject to availability.
+The service is available for a limited time period and sessions and appointments are subject to availability.

 Use the dementia support service.